 In the spring of 2014 I was driving across the Oregon/Washington border and steadily making my way north.
 My destination?
 Alaska!
 A land of epic proportions and unparalleled beauty.
-I spent the better part of three months there playing its roads and exploring its vast and incredible landscape.
+I spent the better part of three months there plying its roads and exploring its vast and incredible landscape.
 I’m thrilled to announce that I’ll be publishing a book of these photographs to celebrate the journey!

 It’s been far too long since I got my hands dirty and artfully produced a printed collection of photographs.
 That is why I’m waxing poetic and so excited to be working on this project.
 Please stay tuned for more details.
 I will be intentionally keeping costs to a minimum to more easily reproduce and share the book with those who are interested in a lost art.